jeremy9959/Math-5800-Spring-2020/CourseInfo.md

 varying background, we all have something to contribute.

 Each team should be prepared to show some element of their project at each meeting, whether to illustrate progress or to raise a question.

-Data Science/Machine Learning is a "hot topic" and the web is filled, not only with powerful open source software packages, but also tutorials, blog posts, and entire courses on different approaches to machine learning.

-Machine Learning projects fall into two general categories: *supervised* and *unsupervised* learning.

-In supervised learning one starts with a large set of "known data" and then tries to fit new data into the pattern determined by what's known.
-For example, classifying an image based on a large dataset of labelled images, or predicting a home price based on a database of homes and their selling prices, are supervised problems.

-In unsupervised learning one seeks to uncover patterns in data *ab initio.* For one example, given RNA expression data for a large group of cells, one tries to identify different types of cells that are similar to each other without knowing in advance how to characterize cell types.
-For another, one might try to extract different "personality types" from the results of a questionnaire by identifying groups of people whose answers are similar to each other.
-One rather spectacular type of unsupervised learning is teaching a system to play a game by having it develop strategies from scratch.

 ## Where to look for data